ClintonMorrison/lorikeet/README.md

 Lorikeet is a password manager web app, created with Golang, React and Materialize CSS.
 It uses client-side and server-side AES encryption.

+## TODO:
+- recaptcha validation in registration
+- move lockout table checks into rest controller?
+- refactor services?
+- add more logging?
+- fix position of loading spinner on page (when GET /document is loading)
+- update frontend libs and refactor UI
+- test everything

 ## Running Lorikeet